stfc/FortCL/README.md

 There are 3 environment variables to control the OpenCL execution at runtime:

-- `FORTCL_KERNELS_FILE`: Can point to a source code file to JIT compile it and use its kernels.
+- `FORTCL_KERNELS_FILE`: Specify at run-time the binary or source file where the OpenCL kernels are if this is not given at compile-time.

 - `FORTCL_PLATFORM`: If a system has multiple OpenCL platforms, this environment variable will choose which one to use.
 If not specified